 You will complete a midterm exam at the end of Week 4.
 The exam covers the content of Weeks 1-4 and contains problems to be solved.
 A sample midterm exam will be provided for you to practice.
-The exam will be available for a 24-hour window in Week 4.
-You must take it within the prescribed 24-hour window.
-The date will be posted in bCourses.
+The exam has a time limit, and you must take it within the prescribed 24-hour window.
+See the Calendar for the date.
 While the exam is considered an open-book examination, it cannot be taken collaboratively with other students.
 The learning management system keeps detailed records of logins and submissions.
 Please review the ethics guideline for online courses provided at the beginning of this class and the UC Berkeley code of conduct.